xarray-contrib/xarray-simlab/doc/run_model.rst

 Note the additional ``batch`` dimension in the resulting dataset for the ``profile__u`` variable.

-Having all simulations results in a single Dataset allows us to fully leverage xarray's powerful capabilities for analysis and plotting those results, like shown by this one-liner expression that plots the profile for all snapshots of all
+Having all simulations results in a single Dataset allows to fully leverage xarray's powerful capabilities for analysis and plotting those results.
+For example, the one-liner expression below plots the profile of all snapshots (columns) from all simulations (rows):
-simulations:

 .. ipython:: python